hangxie/parquet-tools/README.md

 #### CSV/TSV Format

-There is no standard for CSV and TSV format, `parquet-tools` utilizes Go's `encoding/csv` module to maximize compatibility, however, there is no guarantee that output can be interpretted by other utilities, especially if they are from other programming laguages.
+There is no standard for CSV and TSV format, `parquet-tools` utilizes Go's `encoding/csv` module to maximize compatibility, however, there is no guarantee that output can be interpreted by other utilities, especially if they are from other programming languages.

 ```bash
 $ parquet-tools cat -f csv testdata/good.parquet